Welcome to my Meet the Maker series where I get a chance to chat with makers who inspire me.

 How and when did you get started in your craft?

-How did you come up with your creative name?
+How did you come up with your creative business name?

 What does a typical creative session look like for you?